cmcantalupo/geopm-legacy-branches/.github/ISSUE_TEMPLATE/change_python_add_methods.md

 - [ ] Unit tests do not refer to private methods or members
 - [ ] New public methods have __doc__ string comments describing
       behavior, inputs, outputs and exceptions raised
+- [ ] The new implementation is fully compliant with Python 3.
+Python
+      2 is not supported.
 - [ ] [...]
 - [ ] [...]